Normal Moveout Correction

 - Eta (VTI anisotropic, Azimuthal 4th order): Either a volume or a constant value for the anisotropic parameter

 - Ellipticity: Either a ellipticity volume or a constant ellipticity value.

 - Fast-direction: Either a fast-direction volume or a constant fast-direction value.

 - Input azimuthal range: Narrow or rich depending on the narrow or rich azimuthal content of the data used to derive the velocity model.

 - Azimuth source: Available for 2D volumes only.
 Selects whether the Azimuth value should be calculated from the source and receiver positions (SX/SY/GX/GY headers), or taken from the OTRAV header.
 3D volumes will always use OTRAV.

 - Stretch Method: Choose the stretch processing.
-No stretch processing does nothing, Use stretch mute performs a stretch mute using the sample stretch cut-off, Use stretch limit limits the NMO stretch to the cut-off value.
+No stretch processing does nothing, Use stretch mute performs a stretch mute using the sample stretch cut-off, Use stretch limit to limit the NMO stretch to the cut-off value.

-Note: If you use stretch limit when applying an NMO correction, you must use stretch limit with the same cut-off when you remove the NMO correction.
+Note: If you use a stretch limit when applying an NMO correction, you must use a stretch limit with the same cut-off when you remove the NMO correction.

 - Cut-off (samples): If applying a stretch mute the amount of stretch beyond which a sample will be muted.
 If using a stretch limit, this is the maximum value of stretch.